Terry Gilliam Week Day #3: Monty Python's The Meaning Of Life

 Eventually, 2013 brought us the 30th Anniversary blu-ray, which finally delivered the film in HD with all the trimmings including a new Python reunion.
 And that's been reissued on blu a couple times, too.
 You can see, I picked up the tacky "1980s: Best Of the Decade" edition, which is the exact same disc but sold in that goofy gatefold slipcover, because it was actually cheaper to get it with that ugly cover than without (it's the same basic artwork underneath).
 And that's been the definitive edition until last year, when Sony remastered it in 4k and put it out on UHD.
 This film wasn't desperately in need of a remaster like The Life of Brian is, but this is still good news.

-1) 2003 DVD; 2) 2014 BD; 3) 2022 BD; 4) 2022 UHD.
+1) 2003 DVD; 2) 2005 DVD; 3) 2014 BD; 4) 2022 BD; 5) 2022 UHD.

-The 2003 DVD gives us a 5.1 remix, plus a French mono dub, with optional English, French and Spanish subtitles.
+The 2003 and 2005 DVDsgive us a 5.1 remix, plus a French mono dub, with optional English, French and Spanish subtitles.
 The blu-ray is more or less the same, except it bumps the 5.1 to DTS-HD (yes, the French track is lossy).
 The UHD replaces the 5.1 with a new DTS:X mix (plus a million foreign dub and sub options I'm not going to bother listing out).
 You know what would've been nice?
 The original stereo mix, which was on the original 1997 DVD.
 But these remixes don't sound like they're going too crazy.

 The extras, starting with the 2003 set (Image's DVD didn't even have the trailer; and worst of all, it came in a snapper case) can be cleanly divided into two categories: Quality and Novelty.
 Fortunately, there's plenty of the former.
 Gilliam and Jones provided an audio commentary, recorded separately but edited together into one reasonably interesting track.
 That's a real value adding special feature you'd follow under Quality.
 Then there's another track called "the soundtrack for the lonely," where Michael Palin laughs at the jokes and makes mild small talk comments to make ostensibly make you feel like you're watching the movie with someone.
 That's a silly gimmick that's amusing to read on the back cover, but nothing you'd want to sit and listen all the way through for two hours, ergo Novelty.